Ramest45/Final_project/README.md

-During our internship at Softpro India Computer Technologies, we worked on a project to develop a web-based application called the Nalanda Open University E-Gyan Portal, which is a Learning Management System (LMS).
+During our internship at Softpro India Computer Technologies, we worked on this project to develop a web-based application called the Nalanda Open University E-Gyan Portal, which is a Learning Management System (LMS).
 Here are the technologies and tasks we worked on:

 1. Frontend Development: